PrincessMadMath/helloworld-everything/content/post/programming/web/gulp_starter_pack.md

 It can add new available command for the command line (like gulp) or export method that you can use in you js file.

-> OK last question!
+> FMORR: OK last question!
 What is the difference between a module and a package?_

 Everything within require() is a module.
 A module is a single js file exposing multiple function that we can use (look for the **exports** keyword).
 A package can contain multiple modules and depend on other packages and contains an entry point (often index.js) that is use in the require().